grafana/plugin-tools/docusaurus/docs/creating-a-plugin.md

 - **datasource** (Data source plugins add support for new databases or external APIs.)
 - **panel** (Add new visualizations to dashboards with panel plugins.)

-Further information about the types of plugins can be found [here](https://grafana.com/docs/grafana/latest/administration/plugin-management/).
+To learn more about the types of plugins, refer to the [plugin management guidelines](https://grafana.com/docs/grafana/latest/administration/plugin-management/).

 ### Do you want a backend part of your plugin?

-App and Datasource plugins can have a backend component written in goLang.
+App and Datasource plugins can have a backend component written in Go.
 Developing a backend to your plugin brings powerful features such as:

 - Enable Grafana Alerting for data sources.
 - Connect to non-HTTP services that normally can’t be connected to from a web browser, e.g. SQL database servers.
 - Keep state between users, e.g. query caching for data sources.
 - Use custom authentication methods and/or authorization checks that aren’t supported in Grafana.
-- Use a custom data source request proxy, see [Resources](https://grafana.com/docs/grafana/latest/developers/plugins/backend/#resources).
+- Use a custom data source request proxy.
+To learn more see [Backend developer resources](https://grafana.com/docs/grafana/latest/developers/plugins/backend/#resources).

 ### Do you want to add Github CI and Release workflows?

 Add [github workflows](./ci.md) to your development cycle to help catch issues early or release your plugin to the community.

-### Do you want to add a Github workflow for automatically checking "Grafana API compatibility" on PRs?
+### Do you want to add a Github workflow for automatically checking Grafana API compatibility on PRs?

 Add a [github workflow](./ci.md#compatibility-check-is-compatibleyml) to regularly check your plugin is compatibile with the latest version of Grafana.